ygemici/osz/loader/README.md

 1. the firmware locates the loader, loads it and passes control to it.
 2. the loader initializes hardware (long mode, screen resolution, memory map etc.)
-3. then loads environment file and initrd file from the boot partition (or from ROM).
+3. then loads environment file and initrd file (probably from the boot partition or from ROM).
-4. iterates on filesystem drivers, and loads kernel from initrd.
+4. iterates on filesystem drivers, and loads kernel file from initrd.
-5. if filesystem is not recognized, scans for the first executable in initrd.
+5. if filesystem is not recognized, scans for the first executable in the initrd.
 6. parses executable header and symbols to get link addresses (only level 2 compatible loaders).
-7. maps framebuffer, [environment](https://github.com/bztsrc/osz/blob/master/etc/sys/config) and [bootboot structure](https://github.com/bztsrc/osz/blob/master/loader/bootboot.h) accordingly.
+7. maps linear framebuffer, [environment](https://github.com/bztsrc/osz/blob/master/etc/sys/config) and [bootboot structure](https://github.com/bztsrc/osz/blob/master/loader/bootboot.h) accordingly.
 8. sets up stack, registers and jumps to [entry point](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/start.S).
 See example kernel below.

 Machine state